 RPA pilots are prohibited from operating an RPA with a living creature on board (CAR 901.22).
 As with the entirety of Subpart I of Part IX, this regulation applies only to sRPAs.
-In order to operate large RPAs for the purpose of carrying persons, a Special Flight Operations Certificate - RPAS issued in accordance with CAR 903.03 is required (see subpart 3.6 of this chapter).
+In order to operate large RPAs for the purpose of carrying persons, an SFOC - RPAS issued in accordance with CAR 903.03 is required (see subpart 3.6 of this chapter).